odaata/capstone/.junie/guidelines.md

     - Implement transaction retries with proper backoff strategies
     - Structure transactions to minimize fees by batching related operations
     - Use preflight checks to validate transactions before submission
+    - Ensure proper handling of meditation plan and attestation data

 - **Metaplex & NFT Integration:**
     - Follow Metaplex token standards for metadata creation and management
     - Implement proper verification of NFT ownership and metadata
     - Use compressed NFTs (cNFTs) for collections with many assets to reduce costs
     - Employ proper royalty enforcement when implementing marketplaces
+    - Implement soul-bound NFTs for sharing meditation progress and building reputation

 ## Performance and Optimization

 - **Best Practices:**
-    - Minimize transaction costs by bundling operations efficiently.
+    - Minimize transaction costs by bundling operations efficiently
-    - Exploit parallelism--don't serialize steps unnecessarily.
+    - Exploit parallelism--don't serialize steps unnecessarily
-    - Regularly benchmark your code to spot and remove performance
+    - Regularly benchmark your code to spot and remove performance bottlenecks
+    - Optimize meditation plan and attestation data structures to minimize storage costs

 - **Computational Efficiency:**
     - Optimize account sizes to minimize storage costs